simplefoc/simplefoc.github.io/docs/simplefoc_library/code/index.md

 For full documentation of the setup and all configuration parameters please visit the <a href="drivers_config"> driver docs <i class="fa fa-external-link"></i></a>.

-## Step 3. <a href="current_sense" class="remove_dec"> Current sense setup</a>
+## Current Sensing (Optional)

-After the position sensor and the driver we can proceed to initializing and configuring the current sense, if available of course.
-If current sense is not available you can skip this step.
-The library supports two types of current sense architecture:
-- in-line current sensing `InlineCurrentSense`.
-- low-side current sensing `LowsideCurrentSense`.
+Current sensing enables true field-oriented control (FOC) with closed-loop current feedback.
+You can skip this if your setup doesn't include current sense hardware.

+The library supports two current sense architectures:

 <a href="javascript:show('0cs','cs');" id="btn-0cs" class="btn-cs btn btn-primary">In-line current sensing</a>